calcuis/gguf-connector/README.md

 #### Website
 [gguf.org](https://gguf.org) (you can download the frontend from [github](https://github.com/gguf-org/gguf-org.github.io) and host it locally; the backend is ethereum blockchain)

-[gguf.io](https://gguf.io) (i/o is a mirror of us; note: this web3 domain might be restricted access in some regions/by some service providers, if so, visit the one below instead, exactly the same)
+[gguf.io](https://gguf.io) (i/o is a mirror of us; note: this web3 domain might be restricted access in some regions/by some service providers, if so, visit either one above/below instead, exactly the same)

 [gguf.us](https://gguf.us)